 A list of current and past deformation measurements using the monitoring systems of the DABAMOS research project.

-Two monitoring systems based on OpenADMS were installed on motorway bridges in In Lower-Saxony (Germany), in order to observe them permanently using robotic total stations, weather stations, and Pt100 temperature sensors.
+Two monitoring systems based on OpenADMS were installed at Autobahn bridges in Lower-Saxony (Germany), in order to observe them permanently using robotic total stations, weather stations, and Pt100 temperature sensors.

 An embedded LTE data modem allows remote control via a secured OpenVPN connection through the Internet.